-Table No. 9 sets out the population allocation for the County and the amount of housing land and number of household units required to facilitate the target population for each settlement.
-An assessment of existing residential zoned land in the County was carried out to determine the amount and the number of units which could be provided on these lands.
-The analysis related to the three Town Development Plans and five Local Area Plans currently in force in the County.
-These are listed in Table No. 10.
+Table No. 10 sets out the population allocation for the county and the amount of housing land and number of household units required to facilitate the target population for each settlement.
+An assessment of existing residential zoned land in the county was carried out to determine the number of units which could be provided on these lands.
+The analysis related to the three town development plans and five local area plans currently in force in the county.
+These are listed in Table No. 11.